Theseus-Syllogism/nocohcr/README.md

 1. Install nginx (with `headers-more`), Node.js 20+, Python 3.11+, PostgreSQL 16
 2. Run `deploy/postgres/init.sql` to create the database role
-3. Copy the `blindvault-api` binary and install the systemd unit from `deploy/systemd/`
+3. Copy the `nocovault-api` binary and install the systemd unit from `deploy/systemd/`
 4. Start each Node.js service (`bv-sites`, `bv-board`, `bv-blobstore`, `bv-resume`, `bv-schedule`, `bv-messaging`)
 5. Copy nginx configs from `deploy/nginx/` and update your domain name
 6. Deploy the frontend to your web root and run `node bv-build.mjs`